loomio/loomio-docs/policy/src/subscriptions/pro_support/index.md

 At any time, you can also choose to accelerate your journey towards more effective and efficient outcomes with your group with the following package:

-## ‘Win with Loomio’ Bespoke Implementation Package
+## Group training
-Tailored implementation and training to suit your organization’s needs.
-Our bespoke implementation package starts by understanding your unique group needs, the current tools and processes your group use, so as to implement Loomio in the most useful way.
+Tailored training to suit your organization’s needs.
+Our group training starts by understanding your unique group needs, the current tools and processes your group use, so as to implement Loomio in the most useful way.

 We then agree to a schedule of 2 x 60 minute online sessions to give your users confidence and mastery in achieving success with Loomio.

 As your experience with Loomio builds, 1-2 follow up sessions are scheduled within the next 90 days to lift your use of Loomio and get more out of your tool in your environment.

-Those based in New Zealand and Australia are welcome to inquire about half or full day in-person workshops.
-These may incur an additional cost.

-### The standard package
+### The typical package

 Phase 1: Scoping.
 A half-hour session by teleconference (e.g. Zoom) to understand your organization needs in more detail, and map the ecosystem of digital and nondigital tools and processes you currently use to organize, communicate, record, & decide with your group.